-To select the business logic controller for customization, on the Customization menu, select Inspect Element and click the Inventory ID label.
-The system should retrieve the following information that appears in the Element Properties dialog box:

-• Business Logic: InventoryItemMaint.
-The business logic controller that provides the logic for the Stock Items form.

-Select Actions > Customize Business Logic in the Element Inspector.
+- 1. Select the business logic controller for customization, on the Customization menu, select Inspect Element and click the Inventory ID label.
+The system should retrieve the following information that appears in the Element Properties dialog box: - Business Logic: InventoryItemMaint.
+The business logic controller that provides the logic for the Stock Items form. - 2.
+Select Actions > Customize Business Logic in the Element Properties dialog box. - 3.
 In the Select Customization Project dialog box, specify the project to which you want to add the customization item for the business logic controller of the form and click OK.